starfishpatkhoo/ytcp/README.md

 ### Does this slow down or affect my YouTube playback speed/quality?

 No. Your video will play as well as and as fast as you normally would since it is still your browser that does the actual playing directly from YouTube.

+### Can I force YouTube to play back the video at a certain quality level?

+No. While YouTube's iFrame loading has workarounds that allow forcing the video quality levels, YouTube's embedded controller API does not and instead works very hard to auto-detect the "correct" quality level.
+This auto-detection is based on two major factors - screen size and bandwidth.
+We can't do much about the bandwidth part, but YTCP tries very hard to default to 1080 by maximising the size of the player from the outset.
+Unfortunately, the we can't use the iFrame method because it does not allow us to remote-control the YouTube player (meaning you would need to manually click Play inside the video and press F to go to full screen).

 ### Why is the text in the Player so big?